1. Home

 Creation

-By the early 1990s, the Hillsdale County Railway wasn't doing well financially.
-Its tracks were in bad shape due to deferred maintenance, leading to frequent derailments.
+By the early 1990s, the Hillsdale County Railway was struggling; its tracks were plagued with 10 mph slow orders due to deferred maintenance, which also lead to frequent derailments.

-Things took a significant turn in 1992 when a 50-car train moving east from South Milford derailed near Hamilton, Indiana.
-This mishap set back the South Milford Grain Company by $30,000.
-In a strategic move, the grain elevator's owners decided to take on the railway's $1 million debt and consequently acquired it.
+Things took a turn for worse in 1992 when a 50-car train moving east from South Milford derailed near Hamilton, Indiana.
+This mishap set back the South Milford Grain Company $30,000.
+Worried the short line may shutter operations, the grain elevator's owners decided to take on the railroad's $1 million debt and consequently acquired it.

 They then established the Indiana Northeastern Railroad Company, assuming control over HCRC and the Pigeon River Railroad on December 22, 1992.
-With urgency, the new short line set out to rehabilitate the tracks, putting $3 million into improvements over the first two years.
+The new short line immediately set out to rehabilitate the tracks, putting $3 million into improvements over the first two years.

 By 1994, they successfully won back customers who had switched to trucks, and by 1996, they were transporting 3,400 carloads annually, including goods like grain, flour, sugar, food products, fertilizer, and plastics.